Does Your Child Have Pathological Myopia?

 - Staphylomas: the eye may elongate, which can lead to a thinning of the retina and sclera.
 Consequently, the posterior part of the eyeball may bulge, which is called a staphyloma.
 By 60 years old, about half of all patients with staphylomas will be categorized as legally blind.

-What are the treatment options for pathological myopia?
+What are the treatments for pathological myopia?

 In general, pathological myopia may cause people to have vision prescriptions that range from -6 diopters to -40 diopters.
 With such extreme refractive error, it can be complicated to correct vision with prescription eyeglasses.
 Very high index lenses are necessary in order to make the glasses lighter, more attractive, and thin enough to wear comfortably.